 Jesus didn’t say these were loyal and trusted servants who ran with the father.
 Nor did He say it was a good servant who stayed at the door and waited for the later guests.
 But He implied it!
 And 2000 years ago, those who had gathered to hear His parables, understood both what He said and what He implied.

 And so tonight, 2000 years later, and 2000 years of western culture we find ourselves in a world which abhors slavery and, in a world, which wants people to stand 4 square on their own two feet and demand their rights; in a world which wants pro-choice because we are free and independent.
 Our country has become like the sons of Abraham with whom Jesus argued because they said, “We are sons of Abraham and are slaves to no one!”
 We are like them, who lied even to themselves for they were under Roman bondage and had long before lost their country and their freedom, like them we stand and say the same things.

 But to us, St. Paul speaks as he says, “You are not your own, for you have been bought with a price.”
 To us St. Paul says, “Humble yourselves therefore, under the mighty hand of God and in due time He will exalt you!”
 To us Jesus says, “Come follow me”!
 And we along with Martin Luther, all the apostles and evangelists say, “I am your own and I want to live under You in Your kingdom and serve You in everlasting righteousness, innocence and blessedness.
 This is most certainly true.
 Amen.

-Note from the Peace Doctor: If you're interested in peace for yourself, please visit our home page before you go.
-The Internet without a doubt is plentiful with help regarding every conceivable topic.
-The foregoing is an article we hope will be of interest for peace seekers and those who like to read peace news.
+Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will drop by our home page before leaving us.
+The Internet without a doubt is loaded with help concerning every conceivable topic.
+The foregoing is an article we hope will be interesting for peace lovers and those who are interested in peace stories.